Audace/audace.github.io/_posts/2019-05-19-hard-conversations.md

 - **Write out talking points**

    Why?
 Nerves.
 Until you've had a number of these conversations, the moment can be quite a blur.
 You immediately forget all of your remarks and the most salient points to get across.
 You look back and aren't sure exactly what you said or how he or she perceived it.
-By writing it out, you can flush out your thoughts: the 2-3 points to get across, the best way to get into meat of things, and how you'd like the conversation to unfold.
+By writing it out, you can flush out your thoughts: the 2-3 points to get across, the best way to get into heart of the issue, and how you'd like the conversation to unfold.
 Moreover, by writing it out, you can run it by your manager or HR and get feedback on how best to approach the day.

    Don't forget - take your notes with you!!!
 This is by no means an amateur move and shows that you've given the situation the thought and care that your report deserves.

 - **Practice**

    Run through your points a few times before.
 Make sure that you're not softening the message or meandering.
-You owe your report honesty and clarity.
+You owe your teammate honesty and clarity.
 Practice ensures this.

 ### How to survive Doomsday